josmar-crwdstffng/angular/packages/bazel/docs/BAZEL_SCHEMATICS.md

 ng build --leaveBazelFilesOnDisk
 ```

-If you're using Ivy, in your BUILD files replace `ng_module` with the
+If you are using Ivy, in your BUILD files replace `ng_module` with the
 [`ng_ts_library`](https://github.com/bazelbuild/rules_nodejs/blob/master/examples/angular/tools/angular_ts_library.bzl)
 rule.
 This new rule leverages ngtsc plugin supported by `ts_library`, and it is much faster.